 Remember that your page is unique; there is no second you.
-Even if it’s a brand, still it should have its own tone of voice.
+Even if it’s a brand, it should still have its own tone of voice.

 If you constantly post images with interesting captions and this time you think the image speaks for itself, an interesting idea is not writing anything and hiding the hashtags in the comments.
 Your followers will start looking for a caption, knowing you always have the best captions and will be surprised once they don’t find it.
 They will start wondering if this is a new hint; is there a hidden message behind your silence?
 They will start making comments – guessing what you could have said or just their opinion on the image without a caption.

-Constantly test the performance
+Constantly test performance metrics

 Besides A/B testing, you also need to check the time you are going to publish the caption.
 If it’s a morning post, what emotions should it give to the reader?
 If it’s an evening post, do you want to show them how productive you were during the day?
 Maybe tired?
 Your audience should feel #relatable and find similarities between you and themselves.
 This is also part of creating a special bond.

-Check when is your audience most active and what type of content works best at that very hour.
+Check when your audience is most active and what type of content works best at that very hour.

 If you implement at least three of these tips, you will gradually feel the growth of your page engagement as they will indirectly feel the care with which you post the images and the perfectly chosen caption for it.

-Especially if you are using multiple platforms, it is essential to plan everything accordingly, listen to your audience and get reports on your social media performance.
+Especially if you are using multiple platforms, it is essential to plan everything accordingly, listen to your audience, and get reports on your social media performance.